wenfengzhuo/wenfengzhuo-v3.github.io/_posts/System Design - 2.md

 #### A Batch Processing System

 Batch processing system is quite different from the above two in the first glance.
 Common batch processing includes [Hadoop](https://hadoop.apache.org) and [Spark](https://spark.apache.org).
 While paradigm of designing is a bit different, we can still manage to use the abstract architecture to describe them.
-In such a system,
+In such a system, a driver program can be regarded as a client.
+It initiates a batch processing job and submits it to the cluster of the system.
+The system comprise
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIyODA5MTAzNiwxMTkyNjMyMDU0LDcxOD
+eyJoaXN0b3J5IjpbMTU4MzQ2NjUyMCwxMTkyNjMyMDU0LDcxOD
 I1ODg3MiwtMzAwNzgzNzkxLDE4OTQyODcyNSwxMzAzNDM5NDI5
 LC05NjAwNzMzMzIsLTYyMjc4NTgyMiwyMDUzNjY5NDI5LDUxNj
 cyNzYwNSwtNDQ3NTAwMjEyLC0xMDg1ODI2MTUsLTEwODU4MjYx